netsym/primogeni/doc/overview.rst

 .. image:: images/component-diagram.png
   :width: 7in

-On the far left of the diagram there are models which are loaded into Slingshot using jPRIME. jPRIME manages the model and acts as a intermediary to the database, visualization libraries, and interactive console.
+On the far left of the diagram there a2re models which are loaded into Slingshot using jPRIME. jPRIME manages the model and acts as a intermediary to the database, visualization libraries, and interactive console.
 The local controller compiles the jPRIME model, configures the compute cluster, and deploys the compiled model to the meta-controllers running on our custom OS image on the compute nodes which will execute the model.

 .. _architecture-ssfnet-label: